sdx6/leaf/README.md

   The ID here for my Arch Linux stratum is "arch", under the "ID" field

-  Between the `[""]` element, and the element above it, create a new dictionary element, with the distribution ID as the index
+  Take the first letter of the distribution ID, and create a table with that letter as the key, if it doesn't exist already

+  Inside of that table, make another table with the distribution ID as the key

   *(This is not a Lua tutorial)*